Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

     On ZIH systems, `srun` is used to run your parallel application.
 The use of `mpirun` is provenly broken on partitions `ml` and `alpha` for jobs requiring more than one node.
-Especially when using code from github projects, double-check it's configuration by looking for a line like 'submit command  mpirun -n $ranks ./app' and replace it with 'srun ./app'.
+Especially when using code from github projects, double-check its configuration by looking for a line like 'submit command  mpirun -n $ranks ./app' and replace it with 'srun ./app'.

     Otherwise, this may lead to wrong resource distribution and thus job failure, or tremendous